 Day 0 – Start from Delhi

 You can easily get an overnight bus from Delhi to Rishikesh.
 The private buses leave from Anand Vihar ISBT, while the government ones leave from Kashmiri Gate.
-You can either book your buses online on the government or private websites.
+You can book your buses online on the government or private websites.
 However, getting on the spot private buses to Rishikesh won’t be a problem

 It is easy to find buses till Rishikesh.
 You can either book the bus on the spot or either online on the bus booking websites.
 The bus journey takes about 6 hours.